UnuMwetwetwe/monitoring.sh/README.md

 ## Firewall

-UFW is a firewall manager wich provides
+UFW is a firewall manager wich provides an easy to use interface.\
+FirewallD serves as front-end for iptables or nftables.\
+The choice was made to use UFW for, once again, it's beginner friendly features (who would've known...)\